The State of Mental Health in Schools

 Make Cultural and Linguistic Competency a Priority

 School districts should prioritize fostering cultural and linguistic competency in their staff.
-This entails educating them about the various cultures represented among their students and ensuring they can communicate with diverse school groups effectively.
+This entails educating them about the various cultures represented among their students and ensuring they can communicate with varied school groups effectively.

-Staff should also understand common mental health perspectives, regardless of the population they serve.
+Staff should also understand common behavioral health perspectives, regardless of the population they serve.
 Moreover, competencies must go beyond acquiring surface-level information; the school district must ensure its staff members comprehend the conditioning and roots behind unspoken values and cultural practices.

 Members should also know language nuances to communicate fluently and respectfully with staff, students, and families.